rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 </programming-exercise>

 The same approach cannot be used against OTP.
-If the key is chosen randomly, both 0 and 1 appear as often in the cryptotext, in average.
+If the key is chosen randomly, both 0 and 1 appear as often in the cryptotext, on average.
 This happens regardless of how common 1 is in the plaintext.
 In fact, any cryptotext could result from any plaintext with a suitable key.
 Assume the known cryptotext bit is C. Now the corresponding plaintext bit could be either C (which happens if the key bit is zero) or 1-C (which happens if the key bit is one).
 Therefore, knowing the cryptotext does not provide any new information about the plaintext to the attacker.
 This means the OTP is _unconditionally_ secure.

 For the OTP, we applied the setting where the attacker knows only the cryptotext.
 If the attacker knows both the cryptotext and the corresponding plaintext, then he can easily recover the used key.
-However, breaking OTP in this setting is not relevant because the recovered key is not used to encrypt anything else than the plaintext that the attacker already knows.
+However, breaking OTP in this setting is not relevant because the recovered key is not used to encrypt anything other than the plaintext that the attacker already knows.

 ## Modes of operation